-We thank S. Lander for fruitful discussions about the construction of magnetic equilibria.
-We are also grateful to Riccardo Ciolfi and Ioannis Contopoulos for useful discussions.
+We are grateful to S. Lander for fruitful discussions about the construction of magnetic equilibria, and to Riccardo Ciolfi and Ioannis Contopoulos for useful discussions.
+We are also grateful to Antonella Colaiuda and Kostas Kokkotas for comments on the comparison of our results with their previous work.
 This work was supported by the Collaborative Research Center on Gravitational Wave Astronomy of the Deutsche Forschungsgemeinschaft (DFG SFB/Transregio 7), the Spanish Ministerio de Educación y Ciencia (AYA 2010-21097-C03-01) the Generalitat Valenciana (PROMETEO-2009-103), the ERC Starting Grant CAMAP-259276, an IKY-DAAD exchange grant (IKYDA 2012) and by CompStar, a Research Networking Programme of the European Science Foundation.
 N.S. also acknowledges support by an Excellence Grant for Basic Research (Research Committee of the Aristotle University of Thessaloniki, 2012).
 The computations were performed at the Servicio de Informática de la Universidad de Valencia.